Britain says no rescue mission as does not know where IS hostages are

 The paper said it was believed Henning was captured just 30 minutes after they had crossed the border from Turkey.

 "Alan is an amazing guy.
-He is the best of the best," fellow aid worker Kasim Jameel, who had travelled with Henning to Syria, told the paper.
+He is the best of the best," fellow aid worker Kasim Jameel, who had traveled with Henning to Syria, told the paper.

 "He loved the cause so much that when he went to Turkey on holiday with his family, he had a big tattoo across his arm saying ‘aid for Syria’ — he was that dedicated.
 The cause had literally changed his life around — it meant that much to him."